Andrew Shandro (politician): Political life

 During the 3rd Legislature, the assembly passed An Act amending The Election Act respecting Members of the Legislative Assembly on Active Service (Bill 58) which acclaimed members of the assembly in the 1917 election who were serving in armed forces during the First World War.
 The Act listed eleven members of the assembly and provided those members were deemed nominated and elected as a member of the 4th Alberta Legislature, effectively being acclaimed in the 1917 election, including Andrew Shandro, who served as a lieutenant in the Canadian Expeditionary Force during the war.
 Shandro's acclamation was controversial as he was placed in the 218th Battalion for recruiting purposes and was not to be shipped overseas to see combat.
 Shandro wore an officer's uniform into the legislature prior to his appointment which led to a letter from the district commanding officer to cease wearing the uniform.
 Shandro did not follow the order and continued to wear the uniform in public for over a month.

 In the 1921 election Shandro was technically re-elected by acclamation for Whitford after the nomination papers of the United Farmers of Alberta (UFA) candidate had been rejected.
 The returning officer declared Shandro the winner after the UFA candidates name was misspelled.
 John Robert Boyle, the Attorney General, wired the returning officer stating the government did not wish the seat to be uncontested due to a spelling mistake and stated it was his opinion that the election take place.
 After the election yielded a UFA government, his election result was appealed.
 The court declared the election void and a by-election was held July 10, 1922.
 Shandro was defeated, the previously-barred UFA candidate winning the seat.

 Shandro contested the 1926 and 1935 elections, without success.

 Later life

-Shandro would be charged in 1940 with stealing four cash grain tickets and "uttering" the documents knowing them to be forged, he was acquitted by the Supreme Court of Alberta in May 1940.
+Shandro would be charged in 1940 with stealing four cash grain tickets and "uttering" the documents knowing them to be forged.
+He was acquitted by the Supreme Court of Alberta in May 1940.

-His great-nephew Tyler Shandro has been the Member of the Legislative Assembly of Alberta for Calgary-Acadia since 2019.
+His great-nephew Tyler Shandro was the Member of the Legislative Assembly of Alberta for Calgary-Acadia from 2019 to 2023.